juergenweb/FrontendComments/README.md

 2. Login to your admin area and refresh all modules.
 3. Find this module and install it.
 4. Then you need to create your first comment field and name it fe "comments".
 5. Once you've created this comment field, you can change some configuration settings in the "Details" tab of the field, if necessary.
-The only value that needs to be entered is at least one email address for a moderator.
+The only value that needs to be entered is the email address of at least one moderator.
 This is mandatory.
 6. As the next step add this field to a template.
 7. JavaScript and CSS file for the frontend will be added automatically - you don't have to take care about it.
-8. To output the comment form and the comment list on the frontend you have to add fe. "echo $page->comments" to the frontend template.
+8. To output the comment form and the comment list on the frontend you have to add fe. "*echo $page->comments->render()*" to the frontend template.
 Take a look on the following output methods below.

 ### Simple direct output with "echo"
-If you do not want to change a parameter on the frontend, you can simply output the comments using the global settings by using the "echo" method.
+If you want to use the global settings you only need to use the render() method.
 In this case, the comments field name is "mycomments".
 Please replace it with your comment field name.

 ```php
 echo $page->mycomments->render();